gabriel-wolf/ad-to-qualys/README.md

 ## Successful Execution Examples

 > [!NOTE]
-> Your output will depend on what you booleans you have set to true/false.
+> Your output will depend on what parameters you have set in the code.
+These examples have been sanitized.

 <img src="./imgs/getqualysasset-1.svg"